A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Real Data Examples

-The US census is the leading body of information for producing information about the American people.
-Naturally, the data that they collect can directly inform future policy decisions, such as funding programs that provide economic assistance for populations in need.
-In particular, resources such as food, health care, job training, housing, and other economic assistance rely upon good estimates of a population's income levels.
-The cost of making unfair decisions when predicting ones income can be severe since the prediction helps determine how hundreds of billions of dollars in federal funding are spent for the next decade.
-In this case study, we use the 1994 US Census Data set from the UCI Machine Learning Repository to predict if an individual earns more than $50{,}000$ dollars a year.
+The US census is a primary source of information for generating data concerning the American population.
+Consequently, the data they collect plays a direct role in informing future policy decisions, such as allocating resources for programs that offer economic assistance to vulnerable populations.
+These resources encompass necessities such as food, healthcare, job training, housing, and other forms of economic aid, which rely on accurate estimates of income levels within the population.
+The potential consequences of making unfair decisions when predicting income levels can be significant, as these predictions contribute to determining how hundreds of billions of dollars in federal funding will be allocated over the next decade.
+In this case study, we utilize the 1994 US Census Data set from the UCI Machine Learning Repository to predict whether an individual earns above or below \$50,000 per year, with Class 1 representing individuals earning less than \$50,000 and Class 2 representing those earning more than \$50,000.
+To avoid overlapping selections, we utilize the two-stage procedure described in Section \ref{subsec:R-multiclass} of the Supplement.

-The data consist of $32{,}561$ observations on $14$, largely demographic, variables including education level, age, hours worked per week, and others.
-The protected attributes in this study are Female and Male.
-The Female group has $10{,}771$ total observations, of which $1{,}179$ make over \$50K a year.
-Similarly, the remaining $21{,}790$ observations are from the Male attribute, of which $6{,}662$ make over \$50K a year.
+The data set in this study comprises 32,561 observations on 14 variables, predominantly demographic factors such as education level, age, and hours worked per week, among others.
+The protected attributes under consideration are Female and Male.
+Specifically, the Female group consists of a total of 10,771 observations, with 1,179 individuals earning over \$50,000 per year.
+Similarly, the Male attribute encompasses the remaining 21,790 observations, with 6,662 individuals earning over \$50,000 per year.

-As in Section \ref{compas_application_section}, we compare the FCC approach to the FASI method for many values of FSR control, $\alpha$, ranging from 0.05 to 0.3.
-The left most plot of Figure~\ref{adult_application.plot} shows results from the FCC method, where both the overall (green / circle) and Male (orange / square) has the desired FSR control.
-However, the FCC is unable to maintain the desired FSR control for the Female attribute (blue / triangle) across all values of $\alpha$.
-In comparison, the FASI method shown in the middle plot is able to maintain both the overall FSR control as well as the FSR control for Females and Males across all values of $\alpha$.

-The right most plot provides the estimated EPI of each approach.
-Unlike for the Compas data, for some values of $\alpha$ the FASI method returns a slightly larger indecision group on average in comparison to the FCC method.